My-UofE/Workshop02-Instructions/README.md

 Ask one of the teaching team (or neighbour) if you are not able to fix the problem.

+Note that we do not usually wish to commit the Java Byte Code `.class` files into git.
+This is because as long as we have the source code, we can rebuilt it.
+This ensures our repository can be stored in less space and updated efficiently.

 #### 1.4 Run the program

 At this point you should have successfully generated the java byte code (`HelloWorldApp.class`), we may pass it to the Java virtual Machine (JVM) to be interpreted and run.